aksub99/MolDQN-pytorch/README.md

 `python main.py`

+A simple example to train the model on a single property optimization task can be seen in `examples/MolDQN-pytorch.ipynb`.

 ## Results:

 The following was the reward curve obtained when the model was trained for 5000 episodes on a single property optimization task (QED in this case).